yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 [^0]: Window is registered trademarks of Microsoft Corporation in the United States and/or other contries.
 [^1]: iPhone is a trademark of Apple Inc., registered in the U.S. and other countries.
 The iPhone trademark is used under license from Aiphone Co., Ltd (in Japanese only).
 [^2]: "Google," "Google Pixel," and "Android" are trademarks of Google LLC.
+[^3]: Dropbox and the Dropbox logo are trademarks of Dropbox, Inc.